Skip to content

 I have read a bunch of places that Einstein was the first to quote the rule of 72.

-What is the rule of 72?
-OK, this one is really important for compound interest or growth, so pay particular attention to this one.
+OK, this one is really important for compound interest and growth, so pay particular attention to it.
 If you have an investment M it and it is growing at a rate of G (compounded yearly) if you divide G into 72, that is how long it will take M to DOUBLE in value, hence Einstein Finance

 Some examples: